-The Beach, specifically the wide ledge at the base of the Upper Cheeks, stretches from the Perverse Traverse all the way over to the gully between the Cheeks and the Diamond.
-The white faces of the Cheeks house some of the steepest climbs in the area.
+The Beach, specifically the wide ledge at the base of the Upper Cheeks, stretches from the Perverse Traverse rightward to the gully next to the Diamond.
+The white faces of the Upper Cheeks house some of the steepest climbs in the area.

-Because of it's lofty position and the lack of thermal mass directly below it, The Beach stays cool in the summer heat when the lower walls are unbearable but does not retain cold pockets of air on clear winter days.
+Because of it's lofty position, rock here stays cool in the summer heat when the lower walls are unbearable.
+Yet the area does not retain cold pockets of air on clear winter days.
 Sunlight strikes the walls in the morning, leaving the rock in the shade from the early afternoon.

-Between The Black Sea, The Beach, and the Lower Cheeks there is a small concentration of climbing that rivals in quality and surpasses in scenic beauty any of the more traveled classics of the Lower Wall.
+With the adjacent areas of The Black Sea and the Lower Cheeks, this area has a concentration of climbing that rivals in quality and surpasses in scenic beauty any of the more traveled classics of the Lower Wall.

-For instance, the 4th pitch of the Zipper is as good as steep crack climbing gets in an astounding alpine position.
+For instance, the 2nd pitch of the Up'er Zipper is as good as steep crack climbing gets in an astounding alpine position.
 Normandy overhangs 20' and stays completely dry even in a steady rain.
 As do the top rope-able routes directly below on the Lower Cheeks.

 A common approach from the left side is via the Perverse Traverse.

 As of March 2013, one can just clip into a thick cable and shuffle across to the Beach, completely protected.
 No rope is needed, and no perversity.

 Weather station 1.0 miles from here

 ['4 Stars',3],['3 Stars',4],['2 Stars',0],['1 Star',1],['Bomb',0]